-Associate of ArtsThis program is available at the Beavercreek, Online, Springfield - Leffel Lane and Xenia locations.
+Associate of ArtsThis program is available at the Beavercreek, Online and Springfield - Leffel Lane locations.

 Four-year colleges and universities generally require that students spend a significant portion of their first two years taking courses that build their knowledge and skills in general education.
 A student with an AA degree may transfer these courses to a four-year institution.
 Of the 60 semester credit hours necessary to earn an AA degree at Clark State, a minimum of 44 credit hours must come from areas 1-6 in the outline of degree requirements.
 The remaining credit hours are divided among courses in the student’s area of concentration and elective courses.
 The AA degree focuses on courses in the liberal arts and sciences.

 To explore different pathways and focus areas, go to https://www.ohiohighered.org/OGTP.
-This includes information regarding discipline specific Associate of Arts degree options for transferrability to other state institutions.
+This includes information regarding discipline specific Associate of Arts degree options for transferability to other state institutions.

 Area 1 - English (6 credit hours)

 Grades of C or better in ENG 1111 English I and ENG 1112 English II are required for graduation with the AA degree.